beoliver/spec-extended/README.md

 ```clojure
 (s/def ::my-stricter-even (s/and number? even?)) ;;note the importance of order
 ```
-Or could we *relax* the notion of validity (i.e don't throw an exception)
+Or should we *relax* the notion of validity (i.e don't throw an exception)
 ```clojure
 (defmacro catch-errors-valid?
   [spec expr]
   `(try (s/valid? ~spec ~expr)
         (catch Exception e# nil)))
 ```
 Both approaches have their benefits and their drawbacks.
-By default `spec-extended` catches exceptions thrown during validation and treats this as an sign that the value passed to it did not conform.
-However, in some cirsumstances it would be very nice to know when our system is not acting as expected.
-For this reason, a **bang** version of each macro is provided which will throw an error if a value is not `s/valid?`.
-If the validation process does cause an exception it will be placed in an `ex-info` map logging its context.
+If our specs are **pure** then catching exceptions is of no real consequence.
+However, if our spec uses some form of state, it would probably be wise to expose the error.
+Indeed, in some cirsumstances it would be very nice to know when our system is and is not acting as expected.

+For this reason, `spec-extended` aims to provide three versions of each macro
+i.
+A version that hides validation exceptions - an exception thrown during validation is treated in the same way as `false` ii.
+A version `!` that exposes validation exceptions, but treats `(s/valid? <expr>)` returning `false` as **ok** iii.
+A version `!!` that exposes validation exceptions and treats `(s/valid? <expr>)` returning `false` as an error.

 ### `if-let` and `when-let`
 The most trivial and possibly most useful macro is the spec extended `if-let` form.